Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Background

+This is the usual matching distance between $\bfx$ and $\tilde \bfx$ when the $\ell^p$ metric on $\T$ is used.
+Throughout, we implicitly assume that $\bfx$ and $\tilde \bfx$ are indexed so that the identity permutation minimizes the matching distance.

-We will use Gradient-MUSIC as a ``black-box" for the purposes of this paper.
-We developed several versions of this method that can be used for different tasks.
-In this paper, Gradient-MUSIC refers to \cite[Algorithm 2]{fannjiang2025optimality}, the one that takes a subspace $\bfW$ (not necessarily Fourier) and outputs an approximation of $\bfx$.
-We suppress the choice of parameters, which are chosen according to our theory in \cite[Theorem 5.11]{fannjiang2025optimality}.
-The following is a performance guarantee.
+We developed and analyzed Gradient-MUSIC in our prior work \cite{fannjiang2025optimality}.
+We created several versions of this method that can be used for different tasks.
+In this paper, Gradient-MUSIC refers to \cite[Algorithm 2]{fannjiang2025optimality}, the one that takes a subspace $ W$ (not necessarily Fourier) which encodes some information about the function samples and outputs an approximation of $\bfx$.
+It can be viewed as a nonconvex optimization algorithm with performance guarantees.
+Let us briefly explain how the Gradient-MUSIC algorithm works.
+Define the ``steering vector" $\bfphi\colon \T\to \C^n$ by